0xLunaMoth/Darknet-Diaries-Secret/README.md

 A5 B1 B2 B3 B4 B5 C5
 ```

+Plotting these into a chess-like grid reveals the line `/secret`

 ## EP1
 Said fast at the end of the episode.
 `A1 B2 C3 D4 E5 F6 G7 H8`